 Chief Executive Officer

-A New Zealander now based in Sydney, Aasha has lived and worked in many countries including the USA, Europe, England, and the Middle East.
+Aasha is currently CEO of the Australian Council for Educational Leaders (ACEL).
+A New Zealander based in Sydney, Aasha has lived and worked in many countries including the USA, Europe, England, and the Middle East.

 Aasha has a proven track record in delivering growth in revenue and bottom line profitability through expansion into new markets/channels, building strong brand equity, reinvention of product portfolios and the delivery of operational excellence.
 She has an informed perspective of markets in the Asia-Pacific, Europe and North America across several industry sectors and has a keen understanding of the key drivers of success in the prevailing global context, having stewarded regional operations of large multi-national organisations.

 She has been the Executive in Residence for the Business School in Auckland University and visiting faculty at the Waikato Management School, Waikato University.
 She lectures on Leadership, Strategic Planning, Strategic Innovation, and Reaching Global Markets.